GLASS HOUSE ARCADIA

 The Glass house concept, project management and the laminated glass artwork is by Caroline Rannersberger: The glass house is a 4x3m structure with a 3m high roof pitch, illuminated with LED lights.
 Constructed using a steel scaffolding frame, it holds 11 individual glass panels (1x2m), each with a photo interlayer based on abstract images of plant life.
 Caroline is assisted by Tasmanian glass technician Merinda Young, Tudor Rose Glass Works.
 The architectural work and detailing for the glass house structure is by Tasmanian architect Christopher Clinton.

-The interactive sound installation using plant bio data is by Sam Nester: A key element is 'Arcadia', Sam's interactive sound installation concept that uses the natural biorhythms of plants to create music.
+The interactive sound installation using plant bio data is by Sam Nester.
+There will be live on site performances with local musicians.
+It will also be streamed live via a direct link with Sam Nester from New York, who will facilitate the sound and interactive performances over a continuous period during the event.
+A key element is 'Arcadia', Sam's interactive sound installation concept that uses the natural biorhythms of plants to create music.
 It works by converting the fluctuations in galvanic conductance of plants to MIDI data to control MIDI instruments in realtime.
 In addition, contact microphones are connected to various parts of the installed environment and convert incoming audio signals to MIDI messages, allowing participants coming through the installation to interact with the plants, turning the environment into one big musical instrument.
 Each device is programmable to 16 separate MIDI channels, meaning that 16 different plants can be making music at any one time per program.
 Each plant makes music with the least amount of human interaction.

 Botanical expertise is provided by multi disciplinary scientist/ecologist Daniel Sprod.
 'Glass House Arcadia' celebrates important ecologies of endemic Tasmanian species, including the nothofagus, huon pine and some species of pandani.
 Referring to the pandani forests in nearby Mt Field National Park, according to Tasmania Parks and Wildlife Service, 'The remarkable pandani is just one of many subalpine plants that are found in Tasmania and nowhere else on Earth.”